-This brilliant young actor has been one of the industry's most prolific performers during the last ten years, but he is still only a rookie.
-Without particularly good looks and without a great physical presence, Philip Seymour Hoffman has made a name for himself as one of the best character actors of the last few years.
-Hoffman has specialized in playing social misfits and characters on the edge of society, but he's displayed his versatility with wonderful human performances in movies such as Magnolia.
-This is only one of a handful films by Paul Thomas Anderson that Hoffman has starred in.
+This brilliant young actor was one of the industry's most prolific performers from the mid 1990s until his death.
+Without particularly good looks and without a great physical presence, Philip Seymour Hoffman made a name for himself as one of the best character actors of his generation.
+He specialized in playing social misfits and characters on the edge of society, but he also displayed his versatility with wonderful human performances in movies such as Magnolia.
+This is only one of a handful films by Paul Thomas Anderson that Hoffman starred in.

 In 2003, Hoffman landed his first leading role in the Canadian feature Owning Mahowny.
-His brilliant performance showed his undeniable potential and Hoffman is currently one of the most sought after actors in the business.
+His brilliant performance showed his undeniable potential and Hoffman went on to become one of the most sought after actors in the business.

 "Philip Seymour Hoffman med (nok en) fremragende sosial misfit" - Fredrik Fevang

 "Philip Seymour Hoffman's performance is a masterpiece of discipline and precision.
 He hardly ever raises his head from the task at hand, or his voice from the detached reserve of a--well, of a bank functionary.
 He spends a lot of time adjusting his glasses or resting his fingers on his temples, as if to enhance his tunnel vision.
 He never meets the eye of the camera, or anyone else.
 Even when a casino security guard is firmly leading his fiancee away from his table, he hardly looks up to notice that she is there, or to say a word in his defense.
 He is ... gambling." - Roger Ebert, Chicago Sun-Times

 "His performance here is so detailed, nuanced and intense that to not empathize with him is impossible.
 But Hoffman never descend to cheap tricks for sympathy - it is a truly masterful performance." - Fredrik Fevang